Orpere/Terraform-use-count/README.md

 ### 3 - terraform init

-- this will retrieve all dependencies for terraform files
+- this will retrieve all dependencies for terraform files.

 ```terraform
 terraform init